The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 This route makes a lovely weekend getaway, but I’d also recommend spending several days in both Bryce Canyon and Capitol Reef National Park, extending your trip to five days.

 Continue east and stop at Kiva Koffeehouse for pastries and caffeine.
 For a romantic night that doesn’t involve pitching a tent, book a night in Kiva Cottage.
 This is such a dreamy spot!
-We didn’t stay there, but we checked out the spot and the views just don’t stop!
+We didn’t stay there, but we checked out the spot, and the views just don’t stop!

 Capitol Reef National Park is the most underrated of the five national parks in Utah.
 A historic orchard is open to the public for picking in late July, and you can score a fresh-baked cherry pie and homemade ice cream at the Gifford Homestead store.